 To you, O LORD, I call, for fire has devoured the open pastures and flames have burned up all the trees of the field.
 (Joel 1:19)

-I do not know why God permitted bush fires to ravage Victoria and take so many lives.
+I do not know why God permitted bush fires to ravage around our state in recent days and do so much damage.
+I used to live in Winmalee and know people who have lost homes.
 God could have prevented those fires and he did not and I do not know why that is.

 Thousands of years ago a Jewish prophet named Joel stood and watched as his own beloved land was devastated by natural disaster too.
 Joel was awestruck by the extent of the devastation.
 And in the face of it and the despair that accompanied it he sought strength in the only thing he could think of more awesome and powerful than the force of nature he had just seen unleashed; the God who created this world and who promises that one day he will bring into being a new creation where there will be no more mourning or crying or pain.

 He loves us and he is the most powerful force there is.
 He is more powerful than fire and in the resurrection of Jesus that followed the execution of Jesus, he shows himself to be more powerful even than death.
-And so if you are distressed by or somehow caught up in the tragedy in Victoria may I gently point you to the God who is love and power.
+And so if you are distressed by or somehow caught up in these recent tragedies may I gently point you to the God who is love and power.

 If you would like to talk with someone or have someone pray with you about these tragic events please do not hesitate to contact me.